giongto35/gowog/README.md

   * `npm install`

 Run the client.
-The client will listen at port 3000. env.HOST_IP is the host of server
+The client will listen at port 3000. env.HOST_IP is the IP of gowog server which is localhost:8080 now.

   * `npm run dev -- --env.HOST_IP=localhost:8080`